rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationReplication.md

 - There is a single argument of type EnablePerLocationPauseInputVariable.
 - Returns ResponseSuccess.
+### updatenetworkthrottlebypass
+Update the throttle bypass configuration of a replication target location on a particular source.

+- There is a single argument of type UpdateReplicationNetworkThrottleBypassInput.
+- Returns ResponseSuccess.
 ### updatetarget
 Update the setup information, address, username, and password for the replication target.